mattermost/docs/source/configure/configuration-settings.rst

 .. note::
   - Document content search is available in Mattermost Server from v5.35, with mobile support coming soon.
-  - Searching document contents adds load to your server.
+  - Searching document contents add load to your server.
-  - For large deployments, or teams that share many large, text-heavy documents, we recommended you review our `hardware requirements <https://docs.mattermost.com/install/requirements.html#hardware-requirements>`__, and test enabling this feature in a staging environment before enabling it in a production environment.
+  - For large deployments or teams that share many large, text-heavy documents, we recommended you review our `hardware requirements <https://docs.mattermost.com/install/requirements.html#hardware-requirements>`__, and test enabling this feature in a staging environment before enabling it in a production environment.

 Enable Searching Content of Documents within ZIP Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^